nfergu/hashtableperf/README.md

 Some observations:

+ * Python performed worse than I expected.
+I was expecting it to be slower than C++ and Java, but 30x slower seems like a lot.
+ One problem seems to be that integer arithmetic in Python seems to take proportionally longer: around 60% of the test time, as opposed to around
+ 17% in Java 8.
+See [this issue](https://github.com/nfergu/hashtableperf/issues/1), where @grantjenks suggests that the python code can be made around 2x faster by avoiding the use of the integer arithmetic in the main loop.
+However this will presumably have implications for memory usage.
+ He also has a suggestion for avoiding the method lookup for `map.get`, which in (limited) testing seems to give a speed-up for around 5%.

  * We can improve the performance of Java 8 further by turning on aggressive optimizations (-XX:+AggressiveOpts).
  With this setting we get a throughput of around 53 million iterations (as opposed to 38 million iterations).
 This appears to be due to the value of the [-XX:AutoBoxCacheMax flag](http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/7-b147/java/lang/Integer.java#584): it is set to 20,000 instead of the default of 128 with aggressive optimizations turned on.
 In fact we can achieve equivalent results by setting -XX:AutoBoxCacheMax=20000 instead of -XX:+AggressiveOpts.
 This seems to indicate that object creation is relatively expensive in this test, since we can make it significantly faster by avoiding creation of Integer objects.
- * Python performed worse than I expected.
-I was expecting it to be slower than C++ and Java, but 30x slower seems like a lot.
-Tips for optimizing the Python test would be appreciated. @grantjenks suggests that the python code can be made around 2x faster by avoiding the use of the integer arithmetic in the main loop, as well as the method lookup for map.get().
-See [this issue](https://github.com/nfergu/hashtableperf/issues/1).

 ## Configuration